Agentic Coding Data Dump

 20 February, 2026

 LLMs' coding capabilities have been advancing rapidly and causing massive disruption.
-In this post, I'll cover some non-linear data points about the current meta, the examples are with with claude.
+In this post, I'll cover some non-linear data points about the current meta, with examples using claude.

 LLM Amnesia